wells-wood-research/drMD/README.md

 - Position restraints to the protein atoms with a force constant of 1000 kJ/mol
 - A 3 Angstrom distance restraint between the CA atoms of residues 1 and 2 of the protein, with a force constant of 1000 kJ/mol

-For a detailed explaination of how to select chains, residues, and atoms for restraints, see the [drMD Selection syntax](#drmd-selection-syntax) section.
+For a detailed explanation of how to select chains, residues, and atoms for restraints, see the [drMD Selection syntax](#drmd-selection-syntax) section.

 ---